D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Answer:
 - Move-AzResource

-This is described in teh reference belwo and can also be accomplished manually from the Azure Portal from the Overview blade of the resource.
+This is described in the reference belwo and can also be accomplished manually from the Azure Portal from the Overview blade of the resource.
 [ChaNge RG]